jvacek/ruff/crates/ty_python_semantic/resources/mdtest/generics/pep695/variables.md

 A bounded typevar is assignable to its bound, and a bounded, fully static typevar is a subtype of its bound.
 (A typevar with a non-fully-static bound is itself non-fully-static, and therefore does not participate in subtyping.)
 A fully static bound is not assignable to, nor a subtype of, the typevar, since the typevar might be specialized to a smaller type.
-(This is true even if the bound is a final class, since the typevar can still be specialized to `Never`.)

 ```py
 from typing import Any